-Post Rock Extension District
+Post Rock District Governance and History

 In 1991, the Kansas Legislature passed an act permitting two or more county extension councils to form a district to deliver the extension program.
 The first extension district in Kansas was formed in 1994.